dfsnow/opentimes/site/content/data.md

 | 17031     | 18089          | 3463         |
 | ...       | ...            | ...          |

-OpenTimes is basically just a few hundred billion records that look exactly like this, compressed and stored in a way that makes them easy-to-use and cheap to serve.
+OpenTimes is essentially just a few hundred billion records that look exactly like this, compressed and stored in a way that makes them easy to use and cheap to serve.

 ---